nwang123/TIPS/README.md

 ===
 TIPS is a package for a novel multivariate Twas method that Incorporates Pathway or gene Set information, namely TIPS, and utilized a sparse group lasso penalty to select the most important genes and pathways that contribute to a polygenic trait.
 Unlike existing univariate TWAS methods that perform association analysis for one gene at a time, TIPS examines multiple genes potentially grouped in biological pathways concurrently, capturing their collective impact on the trait.
 Such a multivariate pathway guided approach is essential for a comprehensive understanding of the genetic architecture of a complex polygenic trait and revealing the biological processes underlying the trait.

+## R Code Overview

+The `data_simulation.R` script simulates gene expression and SNP data for various experimental conditions.
+It provides flexibility in setting noise levels, group sizes, and effect sizes.

 Installation
 ===
 To install the `TIPS` package, you will first need to install `devtools` package and then execute the following code: